"Are you not thirsty?" said the Lion.

 "I will tell you, child," said the Lion.
 "These are the signs by which I will guide you in your quest.
 First; as soon as the boy Eustace sets foot in Narnia, he will meet an old and dear friend.
 He must greet that friend at once; if he does, you will both have good help.
 Second; you must journey out of Narnia to the north till you come to the ruined city of the ancient giants.
 Third; you shall find a writing on a stone in that ruined city, and you must do what the writing tells you.
 Fourth; you will know the lost prince (if you find him) by this, that he will be the first person you have met in your travels who will ask you to do something in my name, in the name of Aslan."

-But I have a feeling that these books work for all ages.
-Sure, they were written as children's stories, but they carry that kind of maturity that kids have that adults seem to think kids aren't capable of understanding.
+These books work for all ages.
+They were written as children's stories, but they carry that kind of maturity that kids have that adults seem to think kids aren't capable of understanding.
 I first had these books read to me when I was 7, and they not only made perfect sense to me, they stuck with me and were a big influence on the way I grew up.
 I would recommend them for any child of any age.
-Even the grown-up ones.

 2 comments: